 Best Things to Do in Cork

 The city of Cork is located in the province of Munster in Southern Ireland.
-The population of Cork on 190,000 people.
-The city is home to the second-largest natural Harbor in the world.
-Sydney Harbor in Australia is the largest natural Harbor in the world.
+The population of Cork is around 190,000 people.
+The city is home to the second-largest natural harbour in the world.
+Sydney Harbour in Australia is the largest natural harbour in the world.

 Cork port is a busy tourism hub and a very busy port with lots of ships arriving on a weekly basis.
 Cork is the third-largest city in the island of Ireland following Belfast and Dublin.

 County Cork outside the city is the largest county in Ireland, and it’s a beautiful county to visit.
 In this post, I have listed some of the best things to do in Cork.

 Blarney Castle and gardens are one of the best attractions in Cork, you can climb up the stairs of Blarney Castle and kiss the famous Blarney Stone!
 The Blarney Stone has been kissed by many famous pairs of lips including Winston Churchill and Laurel and Hardy.

 You need to kiss the stone upside down and you will be giving some help to get close to the magic stone for the kiss that will give you the gift of the gab!!!
 You can pick up some really nice Irish made gifts at the Blarney woollen mills, there are some great products on offer at the Woollen Mills, you have to check it out!
 This old Irish castle and gardens are a great place to spend a few hours.

 Cork city is full of interesting buildings, churches and retail shops.
 The city centre has some cool Irish pubs to check out too!
 If you like shopping you will love Cork city centre, there are loads of cool shops to check out.
 Patrick Street in Cork is the main and biggest street in the city.

 Big brands like Marks and Spencers, Brown Thomas, Primark are all located on Patrick street.
 Patrick’s street is a must-see while visiting Cork.